The Link Between ADHD And Depression

 Exploring the link between ADHD and depression

-Researchers at the University of Chicago said adolescents with ADHD are about ten times more likely to develop depression than their counterparts without the disorder.
+Researchers at the University of Chicago report that adolescents with ADHD are about ten times more likely to develop depression than their counterparts without the disorder.
 Both conditions can affect your emotions, actions, and cognitive functioning—but both disorders also generally respond well to treatment.
 Antidepressant medication may be taken if you are depressed, but there are many ADHD medications available.
 There are also many non-medicine treatment options for depressive traits, and coping skills can be learned to help with attention disorders, such as to improve focus.

 What is depression?